menu

 Occupations and Workforce

-Dime Box is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dime Box is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dime Box is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Dime Box who work in office and administrative support (20.89%), business and financial occupations (20.25%), and management occupations (11.39%).

 Setting & Lifestyle